wkolowski/Type-Theory-Wishlist/README.md

   & Oss => g x'
 ```

-As we can see, the negative and positive definitions of `Odd` are logically equivalent (and thus equal, because they are both propositions).
+As we can see, the negative and positive definitions of `Odd` are logically equivalent (and thus, by univalence, equal, because they are both propositions).
 But the question of which is better remains.

 In short: the `CoNat`ural numbers are a positive coinductive type and when we think about the usual `Nat`ural numbers being even or odd, we also prefer the inductive, i.e. positive, definition.
 Moreover, the positive definition seems very natural (it tells us which numbers are `Odd`; pun intended), whereas the negative definition seems very odd (it basically tells us which numbers are not even, and thus odd; pun intended).
 Therefore, the positive definition of `Odd` is better.
 However, for other predicates or type families, negative definitions may turn out to be better.